What Do Quality Control Analyst Do?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In 2016, there was an estimated number of 76,100 jobs in the United States for Quality Control Analyst.
+There were about 76,100 jobs for Quality Control Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,400 new jobs for Quality Control Analyst by 2026.
-The BLS estimates 9,900 yearly job openings in this field.
+There will be an estimated 9,900 positions for Quality Control Analyst per year.

 The states with the most job growth for Quality Control Analyst are Utah, Texas, and Nevada.
 Watch out if you plan on working in Wyoming, Maine, or Alaska.
 These states have the worst job growth for this type of profession.